dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 "nsx-node-agent-ds.yml" will be used to deploy NSX Node Agent.
 This yml file is also provided in the content of the NSX Container Plugin zip file that was downloaded from My.VMware portal.

 This yml file also contains a configmap for the configuration of the ncp.ini file for the NSX Node Agent.
-None of the parameters in the configmap will be changed, the only line that needs to be edited is the one where it says "serviceAccountName: nsx-node-agent-svc-account"
+The "nsx-node-agent-ds.yml" file can simply be edited with a text editor.
+The following parameters need to be configured :

+**apiserver_host_ip = 10.190.5.10** , **apiserver_host_port = 6443** : These parameters are for NSX Node Agent to access K8S API.

-The "nsx-node-agent-ds.yml" file can simply be edited with a text editor. **"#" is removed from the line with "serviceAccountname:..." so that role based access control can properly be applied for NSX Node Agent as well.**
+ **"#" is removed from the line with "serviceAccountname:..." so that role based access control can properly be applied for NSX Node Agent as well.**

 The edited yml file, "nsx-node-agent-ds-custom.yml" in this case, can now be deployed from anywhere.
 In this environment this yml file is copied to /home/vmware folder in K8S Master Node and deployed in the "nsx-system" namespace with the following command.